EndeavourOS-Community-Editions/cosmic/README.md

 Run this before starting Installer on the liveSession of EndavourOS ISO (from a terminal):

+Make sure packages database is updated, as ISO is may created before cosmic was added to the repo:

+`sudo pacman -Sy`

+following with adding packages list:

 With GDM as Login Manager (DM):